jingyi-111/portfolio/README.md

 ## Objective
-To identify users with high churn risk so that the business can proactively deploy targeted retention strategies to improve user retention and optimise customer lifetime value.
+To identify users with high churn risk so that the business can proactively deploy targeted retention strategies to improve user retention, optimise customer lifetime value and control unnecessasry retention cost.

 ## Folder Structure